mementum/backtrader/docs/operating.rst

       cerebro.optstrategy(MyStrategy, period=xrange(10, 20), factor=3.5)

-    The *optstrategy* method sees factor and creates (a needed) dummy iterable in the background for factor which has a single element (in the example 3.5)
+    The ``optstrategy`` method sees factor and creates (a needed) dummy iterable in the background for factor which has a single element (in the example 3.5)

+    .. note:: Interactive Python shells and some types of frozen executables under *Windows* have problems with the Python ``multiprocessing`` module

+       Please read the Python documentation about ``multiprocessing``.